Crime scene: Documentation

 Photographs of all evidence are taken before anything is touched, moved, or otherwise further investigated.
 Evidence markers are placed next to each piece of evidence allowing for the organization of the evidence.

 Sketching the scene is also a standard form of documentation at a crime scene.
 Crime scene sketches allow for notes to be taken as investigators may take measurements and other data that may not be easily detected from only a photograph.
 The investigators will draw out locations of evidence and all other objects in the room.
-The sketch is usually drawn from an above point of view.
+The sketch is usually drawn from a bird's-eye view, though other perspectives, such as two-point perspective, are also used.
 Notes are taken by investigators to ensure the memorization of their thoughts and suspicions about different pieces of evidence.